 You probably already know where your Christmas tree will go (same room as every year, right?), but is it the best place?
-Your Christmas tree is supposed to be the centrepiece of the room where you all gather on Christmas Day, but does that mean it's too close to a fire, blocking an entrance or overwhelming the space?
+Your Christmas tree is supposed to be the centerpiece of the room where you all gather on Christmas Day, but does that mean it's too close to a fire, blocking an entrance or overwhelming the space?
 If you ticked 'yes' to one of these questions, it might be worth a rethink.

 Once you have settled on a location and before you pick out (or haul the tree from the loft), measure the height, width and depth of the space.
 Your tree should be at least half a foot shorter than the ceiling to allow clearance for the topper – no one likes a squashed fairy.
 Allow, too, for space around the tree so that it is not pushed up against the walls or furniture.
 Slim trees are ideal for narrow spaces, but don't go for anything too spindly, especially if you want an authentic look.

 Christmas tree expert Mary Dimitrova from Fantastic Services also reminds Christmas tree shoppers that they should 'include the height of the tree stand in the overall height.
 Doing this step before going to buy a tree will massively reduce the stress of picking the perfect tree.'

 2. Pick the right type of real Christmas tree